Magnitude meets persistence. Homology theories for filtered simplicial sets: Introduction

 In a letter to Goldbach written in 1750, Euler \cite{Euler} noted that for any polyhedron consisting of $F$ regions, $E$ edges and $V$ vertices one obtains $V - E + F = 2$.
 This sum is known as the \define{Euler characteristic} of the polyhedron.
 While one usually first encounters the Euler characteristic in relation to topological spaces, one can more generally define the Euler characteristic of an object in any symmetric monoidal category \cite{M01}, and this can be thought of as its canonical size, a ``dimensionless'' measure.
 The irrelevance of topology for the notion of Euler characteristic, and how it should be thought of as an invariant giving a measure of the size or cardinality of an object was made precise among others by Schanuel \cite{S90}.

-In 1973 Lawvere \cite{L73} observed that every metric space is a category enriched over the monoidal category $[0,\infty]$ with objects non-negative real numbers, and a morphism $\epsilon\to \epsilon'$ whenever $\epsilon\geq \epsilon'$, with tensor product given by addition.
-Such enriched categories are called ``Lawvere metric spaces'', and a Lawvere metric space is the same thing as an extended quasi-pseudo-metric space.

 In his work on the generalisation of the Euler characteristic as a cardinality-like invariant, Leinster \cite{L08} introduced an invariant for finite categories generalising work done by Rota on posets.
 The invariant introduced by Leinster generalises both the cardinality of a set, as well as the topological Euler characteristic.
 In subsequent work \cite{L13} Leinster generalised this invariant to enriched categories, calling it \define{magnitude}.

-The magnitude of a metric space is a real number that measures the ``effective number of points'' of the space.
+Here we are interested in the magnitude of metric spaces.
+In 1973 Lawvere \cite{L73} observed that every metric space is a category enriched over the monoidal category $\boldsymbol{[0,\infty]}^\op$ with objects non-negative real numbers, and a morphism $\epsilon'\to \epsilon$ whenever $\epsilon'\geq \epsilon$, with tensor product given by addition.
+Such enriched categories are called ``Lawvere metric spaces'', and a Lawvere metric space is the same thing as an extended quasi-pseudometric space.
+The magnitude of a metric space is a real number that can be thought of as measuring the ``effective number of points'' of the space, see \cite[Proposition 2.8]{LM17}.
 The \define{magnitude function} describes how the effective number of points changes as one scales the distances of the points of the metric space by a non-negative real number.